 Even though we might not be willing to admit it, we are creatures driven by the desire to appear more successful than our peers.
-This fact has lead to the rapid rise of numerous apps that enable us in our vanity, one on the list being Snapchat.
+This fact has lead to the rapid rise of numerous apps that enable us in our vanity; one on the list being Snapchat.
 Snapchat statistics show that its rise has no intention of slowing down.

 Snapchat was first introduced as a picture and message sharing platform, with its main selling point being the fact that everything you share disappears after a period of time.
-With time, the app evolved into a full-on social network that millions of people use daily.
+With time, the app has evolved into a full-on social network that millions of people use daily.

-Amazing Snapchat Stats & Facts (Editor’s Pick)
+Snapchat Stats (Editor’s Choice)

 - Snapchat’s average revenue per user is $1.53.

 - Snapchat is the 6th most popular app in the US.